Homeowner's Insurance and Dog Breeds

 If your preferred insurance company declines coverage based on your dog, you do have options.
 You can:

-- Contact the personal injury attorneys at Foster Wallace, LLC to fight your discrimination.
+- Contact the dog bite attorneys at Foster Wallace, LLC to fight your discrimination.
 If you have been denied insurance coverage because of your dog, before you start paying higher premiums, discuss your case with the attorneys at Foster Wallace.
 We will make sure the insurance company makes a fair and reasonable assessment of your dog and does not restrict your coverage when it is not warranted.

 - Shop around.
 If you are denied coverage, you can shop around for other insurance companies with fewer restrictions.